kyhoff/metro-transition-plots/README.md

-Interactive plots in html format can be viewed [here](http://mixedmetro.com).
+Interactive charts in html format can be viewed [here](http://mixedmetro.com).